VVVICTORZHOU/pymeili_resource/README.md

 ## How to use?
 ### Basic instruction
-Learning basic concepts about how pymeili work is good for beginners.
+Learning basic concepts about how pymeili works is good for beginners; for instance, how `initplot()` works and how to transfer different types of axes to pymeili axes.
 Read [pymeili wiki: Basic Instruction](https://github.com/VVVICTORZHOU/pymeili_resource/wiki/Basic-Instruction) for further guidances.

 ### Functions Instruction
 Please visit [pymeili wiki](https://github.com/VVVICTORZHOU/pymeili_resource/wiki).
 There are still many pymeili's functions have not been composed into wiki, we will try to keep catch up and update frequently.